nmdp-bioinformatics/py-ard/README.md

 $ pyard --gl 'DRB1*08:XX' -r G
 DRB1*08:01:01G/DRB1*08:02:01G/DRB1*08:03:02G/DRB1*08:04:01G/DRB1*08:05/ ...

-$ pyard -v 3290 --gl 'A1' -r lgx # For a particular version of DB A*01:01/A*01:02/A*01:03/A*01:06/A*01:07/A*01:08/A*01:09/A*01:10/A*01:12/ ...
+$ pyard -i 3290 --gl 'A1' -r lgx # For a particular version of DB A*01:01/A*01:02/A*01:03/A*01:06/A*01:07/A*01:08/A*01:09/A*01:10/A*01:12/ ...
 ```
 ### Batch Reduce a CSV file